Statutes and By-laws

 8.2 The General Assembly shall be routinely convened every year, and upon request of the Executive Committee.
 Members will be individually informed in writing of the date and venue of the General Assembly, at least two months in advance.

-8.3 A special General Assembly must be convened by the President if at least a third of the members wish it.
+8.3 A special General Assembly must be convened by the President if at least one fifth of the members wish it.

 8.4 Minutes of the meetings are recorded, signed by the President and the Secretary, circulated to members, and are filed by the Secretariat.